pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

 This class allows creating interconnected graphical elements on a PDF page.
 Its methods have the same meaning and name as the corresponding :ref:`Page` methods.
 Their :ref:`CommonParms` are however exported to a separate method, ``finish()``.
 In addition, all draw methods return a :ref:`Point` object to support connected drawing paths.
 This point always equals the **"current point"**, that PDF maintains during path construction.

+Methods of this class record the area they are covering in a rectangle (:attr:`Shape.rect`).
+This property can for instance be used to set :attr:`Page.CropBox`.

-The class now also supports the text insertion methods ``insertText()`` and ``insertTextbox()``.
-They need a slightly different handling compared to the draw methods (see below for details):
+Also supported are text insertion methods ``insertText()`` and ``insertTextbox()``.
+They need a slightly different handling compared to the draw methods:

 1. They do not use :attr:`Shape.contents`.
 Instead they directly modify :attr:`Shape.totalcont`.
 2. They do not use nor need :meth:`Shape.finish`.
 3. They provide their own ``color`` and ``morph`` arguments.
 4. They do not use nor change :attr:`Shape.lastPoint`.

-As with the draw methods, text insertion requires using :meth:`Shape.commit` to update the page.
+As with the draw methods, text insertions require using :meth:`Shape.commit` to update the page.

 ================================ =================================================
 **Method / Attribute**             **Description**